crossplane/crossplane/design/one-pager-generic-usage-type.md

   name: release-uses-cluster
 spec:
   of:
-  - apiVersion: eks.upbound.io/v1beta1
+    apiVersion: eks.upbound.io/v1beta1
     kind: Cluster
+    resourceRef:
       name: my-cluster
   by:
     apiVersion: helm.crossplane.io/v1beta1
     kind: Release
+    resourceRef:
       name: my-prometheus-chart
 ```

-The `spec.by` field will define the resource that will be using the resources
+The `spec.by` field will define the resource that will be using the resource
 defined in `spec.of`.
 Both will support only cluster-scoped resources, namely
 `Composites` and `Managed Resources`.